Drift Fishing For Steelhead: Best Methods, Set-ups And Baits

 When choosing a fishing rod, here are factors you need to consider:

-Longer rods might be difficult to cast in tight fishing situations, but a rod of 8.5-foot or longer improves casting distance, allows you to keep the line off the water and have better line control, and the longer rod act like a big shock absorber which allows you to fish with lighter leaders which are often required when fishing for steelhead.
+Longer rods might be difficult to cast in tight fishing situations, but a rod of 8.5-foot or longer improves casting distance, allows you to keep the line off the water and have better line control, and the longer rod acts like a big shock absorber which allows you to fish with lighter leaders which are often required when fishing for steelhead.

-Reels For Drift Fishing For Steelhead – or Drift Fishing Reels
+Reels For Steelhead Drift Fishing

 Baitcasting reels are commonly used for steelhead drift fishing on the larger rivers and on the west coast rivers.
 They are also called level wind reels.
 Casting a level wind reel requires some practice, but it gives the finest type of drift fishing control once mastered.

-Spinning reels are also used for drift fishing and are popular in the great lakes region.
+Spinning reels are also used for drift fishing and are popular in the Great Lakes region.
 They can also be utilized for other types of fishing, such as throwing light lures and float fishing.

 Bait Casting Reels For Drift Fishing

 Drift fishing, which includes tossing a bait upstream and letting it drift downstream naturally, is one of the most efficient steelhead fishing strategies.
-However, bait casting reels are recommended for drift fishing because they improve casting accuracy and line control.
+However, baitcasting reels are recommended for drift fishing because they improve casting accuracy and line control.

 The open spool on the reel makes it easy to manage the quantity of line released from the reel and the speed at which the line comes out after throwing the bait upstream.